DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/FileSystemItem/dataItem.md

 ---
 ---
 ##### shortDescription
-A file system data object.
+The file system data object that stores information about the file system item (name, size, modification date, etc.).

 ---